 How to Write a Blog Post That Will Rank on Google

 Generally speaking, in-depth posts will tend to rank better in Google.
 Research seems to indicate that 1,500 words should be your minimum length if you want your post to rank in the search engines.
-Some experts recommend shooting for 2,000-3,000 words.
+I usually recommend writing between 2,000-3,000 words, particularly for competitive topics.

 2. Use your target keyword in strategic locations in the post